 Your dentist has discussed with you about the dental implants procedure – but what about after the operation?
-Today, our Tranquille dentists explain what to expect from life after implants.
+Today, our Kamloops dentists explain what to expect from life after implants.

 What are dental implants?

 Are you missing one or more teeth?
 Your dentist may recommend a dental implant to hold a tooth replacement such as a bridge or crown in place.